 Pupusa Recipe – a simple step by step guide to making griddled Salvadorian masa cakes filled with your choice of refried beans or cheese (or both!) with cilantro and scallions.
 Easy and delicious!
 Vegan adaptable!

-Mix the masa harina with salt in a medium bowl.
-Add the warm water and kneed until it becomes a pliable dough. ( see notes)
+Mix the masa harina flour with salt in a medium bowl.
+Add the warm water and oil and kneed until it becomes a pliable dough. ( see notes)

 Fill a bowl with warm water ( for hand dipping) with a tiny splash of olive oil.